Who is Rob Gronkowski? Meet the NFL star turned WrestleMania host - TheNewsTrace

-No stress, Rob Gronkowski, however you might simply have the hopes of the sport-deprived world pinned in your shoulders this weekend.
+No strain, Rob Gronkowski, however you could simply have the hopes of the sport-deprived world pinned in your shoulders this weekend.

-WrestleMania 36 is certainly one of the solely main stay occasions in the world nonetheless happening amid the coronavirus pandemic, and Gronk can be entrance and centre of all of it as the host of the pre-recorded present – however who is he?
+WrestleMania 36 is one among the solely main dwell occasions in the world nonetheless happening amid the coronavirus pandemic, and Gronk will probably be entrance and centre of all of it as the host of the pre-recorded present – however who is he?

 Take a look at our full information to the flamboyant former NFL star Gronkowski…